 Dust can be a problem when painting.
 If there is dust in the air then it can settle on fresh paint, and ruin the finished surface.
 This is a bigger problem with horizontal surfaces than vertical walls.
-It is also a bigger problem with slow drying paint; the longer the drying time the great the amount of dust that will settle.
-Removing the dust form the air will almost always benefits, and never disadvantage any painting.
+It is also a bigger problem with slow-drying paint; the longer the drying time the greater the amount of dust that will settle.
+Removing the dust from the air will almost always benefit, and never disadvantage any painting.

 - Vacuum all floors and surfaces in any room before painting.
 This is especially important for ceilings.
 Make sure the vacuum is not releasing the dust back into the room.